 Near Dateland in Yuma County, Arizona — The American Mountains (Southwest)

 Location.
 32° 47.965′ N, 113° 32.443′ W. Marker is near Dateland, Arizona, in Yuma County.
 Marker is on Ave 64E near U.S. 8, on the left when traveling south.
+Marker is located at the Dateland Travel Center, near the parking lot, at Exit 67.
 Touch for map.
-Marker is located at the Dateland Travel Center about 65 miles east of Yuma at Exit 67.
-The markers are mounted on a concrete monument about 100' from the restaurant.
 Marker is in this post office area: Dateland AZ 85333, United States of America.
+Touch for directions.

 SOURCE: Billy Holcomb Chapter 1069 35th Anniversary Plaque Book by Phillip Holdaway

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on March 21, 2010, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 2,791 times since then and 7 times this year.
+It was originally submitted on March 21, 2010, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 1,370 times since then and 14 times this year.
 Last updated on November 3, 2014, by Michael Kindig of Long Beach, California.
 Photos: 1. submitted on May 24, 2010, by Frank Houdek of Kingman, Arizona.
 2, 3, 4, 5. submitted on March 21, 2010, by Bill Kirchner of Tucson, Arizona. • Bill Pfingsten was the editor who published this page.